 Everett is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 46,050 people and eight constituent neighborhoods, Everett is the 31st largest community in Massachusetts.
-Much of the housing stock in Everett was built prior to World War II, making it one of the older and more historic cities in the country.
+Everett has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Everett are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Everett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Everett is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Everett is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Everett who work in office and administrative support (14.39%), maintenance occupations (10.07%), and food service (9.24%).
+There are especially a lot of people living in Everett who work in office and administrative support (13.81%), maintenance occupations (9.76%), and food service (9.68%).

 Everett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.